Essential oils during pregnancy: how and which ones to use?

 Some people may have an allergic reaction or skin irritation after using essential oils.
 You are more likely to have a bad reaction if you have atopic dermatitis.

-Finally, if you get a red, itchy rash or hives after using it, contact your doctor.
+Finally, if you have a red, itchy rash or hives after using it, contact your doctor.
 These symptoms are often signs of an allergic reaction.

-Additionally, many essential oils are specifically unsafe during pregnancy, either because they can cause complications .
+Additionally, many essential oils are specifically dangerous during pregnancy, either because they can cause complications .

 How to find quality essential oils?